Taco Bell Black Beans & Rice

 Taco Bell’s black beans are certified vegan.
 They are made with the following ingredients:

-• The Seasoning includes water, dextrose, salt, natural flavor, corn starch, corn oil, onion powder, garlic powder, and turmeric.
+• Seasoning contains water, dextrose, salt, natural flavor, corn starch, corn oil, onion powder, garlic powder, and turmeric.

 Seasoned Rice